Henna By Heather

 Is getting henna at the beach a good idea?

-No, getting henna at the beach is a horrible idea if you intend to swim at all!
-You may get henna done after you are done swimming for the day only.
+No, getting henna at the beach is a horrible idea if you aren’t yet done swimming!
+You should ideally get henna done after you are done swimming for the day.
 As we said above, you need to keep the henna on your skin for as long as possible and avoid contact with water for as long as possible; swimming is obviously contraindicated.
+If you don’t particularly need the henna to get as dark as possible and last as long as possible, you could probably go into the water after the paste has sat on your skin for 2+ hours.

-Sunbathing with henna paste on your skin, on the other hand, is a fabulous idea.
+As opposed to actual water-bathing, sunbathing with henna paste on your skin is a fabulous idea!
 The warmth from the sun will help the henna paste dye your skin better.
 Do be aware that the henna on your skin acts as a natural sunblock, and you will have basically a tan line in the shape of your henna tattoo, even after the henna fades.
 Most people think that this is cool.
 But if you don’t think it is cool, be careful not to get a sun tan while you have a henna design on your skin.

 It seems like henna is primarily for women.
 Can men get henna, too?